Terkwood/BUGOUT/PRIVACY.md

 identify you over the course of multiple sessions of gameplay.
 We used a standard V4 UUID to represent this number.
-It's just a number, and doesn't relate to who you in terms of physical location or human identity, etc.
+It's just a number, and doesn't relate to who you are in terms of physical location or human identity, etc.

 The Client ID is stored in your web browser, in our